 Julie was born and raised in Iowa before moving to Southern California for her undergraduate career.
 She began her time in the Center as the Graduate Assistant for Action Teams and then as the Graduate Assistant for the Azusa Scholars.
 She currently serves as the Operations Coordinator.
 She holds a B.A. in Communication Studies from Biola University and an M.S. in College Counseling and Student Development from Azusa Pacific University.
 Julie is passionate about student learning within the service context and loves sharing her passion for service with the students at APU.

 Crystal’s journey with Azusa Pacific University began at the age of 7 when she participated in Mexico Outreach.
 For the next 12 years, she continued to serve with Mexico Outreach through her local church community, and also served on missions in Europe.
 Her background is in arts and humanities, and she plans to further her education at APU.
 She enjoys service, and in 2013 participated in the Adventures in Missions World Race, serving in 11 countries in 11 months, which included parts of Central America, Asia, and Southern Africa.

 Director, Mexico Outreach

 Eddy’s journey with Mexico Outreach began in 1979, when he helped lead a church team to Pastor Juan’s church just outside of Mexicali.
 Eddy’s worldview was rocked, as were those of his teammates.
-This deep impact led Eddy to return as a volunteer, student worker, and full-time staff member, and he now serves as the director.
+This deep impact led Eddy to return as a volunteer, student worker, and full-time staff member, and he is now the director.
 Eddy learned the value of relationships, and he still works with Pastor Juan and other church leaders he met back when he first began his journey in Mexico.